 Diane is the author of two books on venture capital.
 Venturing Forward is written for entrepreneurs and is a practical guide to raising early stage capital.
 Angels and IPOs is a public policy book about the Irish government's financing of the venture capital industry, which she wrote while a Visiting Fellow at Trinity College Dublin, in Ireland

-Diane has a decade of experience as a venture capital investor.
-She was Vice President and an officer of American Century Ventures, Inc., a $100 million start-up corporate venture fund.
-Her portfolio companies included Archipelago (merged with the NYSE), Euronet (NASDAQ: EEFT), StarMine (acquired by Reuters), Tradepoint (acquired by virt-x) and WR Hambrecht.
-Before that, she was a Vice President at Bessemer Venture Partners in their healthcare practice.
-She was active in Bessemer’s investments in Advantage Schools (acquired by Mosaica), Datamedic (acquired by InfoCure), and Vista Hospice Care (NASDAQ: VSTA).
+Diane was a venture capital investor for nearly a decade.
+She was Vice President and an officer of American Century Ventures, Inc., a $100 million startup venture fund.
+Her portfolio companies included Archipelago (merged with NYSE), Euronet (Nasdaq: EEFT), StarMine (acquired by Reuters), Tradepoint (acquired by virt-x), and WR Hambrecht.
+Prior to that, she was a Vice President at Bessemer Venture Partners, where she invested in healthcare and education companies including Advantage Schools (acquired by Mosaica), Datamedic (acquired by Infocure), and Vista Hospice (Nasdaq: VSTA).

-Diane holds Master of Public Policy (M.P.P.) and undergraduate (A.B.) degrees from Harvard University.
-She is a native Bostonian, and a dual American and EU (Irish) citizen.
+Diane holds M.P.P and A.B. degrees from Harvard University.
+She is a dual US and EU (Irish) citizen.